The History Of The Transylvanian Saxons

 During the remainder of the 13th century up to the mid 14th century, the Transylvanian Saxons formed their own medieval organisations (i.e. guilds) within Transylvania.
 Furthermore, through the ‘Golden Charter of the Transylvanian Saxons’ (originally in Latin ‘Diploma Andreanum’), a document issued by King Andrew II, they were given religious and territorial autonomy within their medieval districts (chairs/seats).

-At the end of the Middle Ages, the areas subject to German colonisation within Transylvania stretched along the southern Carpathians along with an additional enclave up north, in Nösnerland, which was centred around the city of Bistritz (where gold and silver could be mined)
+At the end of the Middle Ages, the areas subject to German colonisation within Transylvania stretched along the southern Carpathians along with an additional enclave up north, in Nösnerland, which was centred around the town of Bistritz (where gold and silver could be mined)

-In the 14th century, part of the Nösnerland Saxons crossed the Carpathians to the then emerging Principality of Moldova, building its first capital city (Baia, or Stadt Moldenmarkt in German) and an imposing fortification at Târgu Neamț (Niamtz).
+In the 14th century, part of the Nösnerland Saxons crossed the Carpathians to the then emerging Principality of Moldova, building its first capital (Baia, or Stadt Moldenmarkt in German) and an imposing fortification at Târgu Neamț (German: Niamtz).
 They were also in charge of these two urban centers under the title of Schultheiß (German for medieval mayor) for several decades, before eventually being assimilated in these local communities.

 In the south, part of the Altland and Burzenland Saxons crossed the Southern Carpathians along with Radu Negru, a Romanian Duke of Almaș and Făgăraș (southern Transylvania), in order to establish the Principality of Wallachia.
-Just as it was the case of the Principality of Moldavia to the north, along with Romanians the Transylvanian Saxons contributed to the construction of Wallachia’s first capital city (namely Câmpulung, or Langenau in German) as well as its second one, Târgoviște (according to the Cantacuzino Chronicle).
+Just as it was the case of the Principality of Moldavia to the north, along with Romanians the Transylvanian Saxons contributed to the construction of Wallachia’s first capital (namely Câmpulung, or Langenau in German) as well as its second one, Târgoviște (according to the Cantacuzino Chronicle).
 Subsequently, the German-speaking settlers in question gradually assimilated in these local cultures as well.